Things to Do in Tangier – A Local Guide’s Perspective

 Final Thoughts – Tangier Through a Local’s Eyes

-Things to do in Tangier are not just about ticking off sights they’re about understanding a city that has always lived between worlds.
+Things to do in Tangier are not just about ticking off sights.
+They are about understanding a city that has always lived between worlds.
 From the narrow streets of the Medina and the Kasbah above the sea, to cafés facing the Atlantic and modern waterfront walks, Tangier shows you a Morocco that is open, layered, and constantly moving.

-As a Moroccan tour guide, I always tell travelers that Tangier is best experienced slowly.
+As a Moroccan tour guide, I always tell travelers the same thing: Tangier is best experienced slowly.
 Walk more than you plan.
 Sit more than you rush.
 Let the city speak through its views, its people, and its rhythm.
-If you do, Tangier won’t just be a stop on your trip it will become one of the places you remember most.
+If you do, Tangier will not just be a stop on your trip it will become one of the places you remember most.

-Some links in this post are affiliate links.
-This means that if you click on a link and make a booking or purchase, I may earn a small commission at no extra cost to you.
-I only recommend tours and experiences that match the way I guide visitors in Tangier and that genuinely add value to your trip
+Disclosure: Some links in this guide may be affiliate links.
+If you book through them, I may earn a small commission at no extra cost to you.
+I only recommend experiences I genuinely believe can add value to your trip.